Skip to content

 Description

-This fabulously appointed four bedroom stone barn conversion provides impressively proportioned accommodation over three floors, with character and style, coupled with fine views over its garden and 0.95 acre paddock.
+This beautifully appointed four bedroom stone barn conversion offers impressively proportioned accommodation across three floors, combining character, contemporary style and far reaching views over its garden and 0.95 acre paddock.

-Honeysuckle Barn forms part of a first class residential farmyard conversion that was carried out and completed in 2016.
-This private and gated development is positioned on the edge of the Conservation village of Ashton, amidst rolling Northamptonshire countryside, just 2 miles from the Georgian market town of Oundle.
+Honeysuckle Barn forms part of an exceptional farmyard development completed in 2016.
+This private, gated enclave sits on the edge of the Conservation village of Ashton, surrounded by rolling Northamptonshire countryside and just a mile from the Georgian market town of Oundle, to which footpaths lead from the village.

-The house blends the traditional barn conversion materials and features that you might hope to see, partially exposed stone and brickwork walls and a fabulous granary window that spans two floors of the house, with modern, aesthetically pleasing contemporary fittings.
-These combine to create a fabulous, spacious and stylish home, with wonderful far reaching views over its garden and paddock.
+The house blends traditional barn conversion materials, partially exposed stone and brickwork walls and a striking granary window spanning two storeys, with modern, elegant fittings.
+The result is a wonderfully spacious and stylish home with panoramic views across its garden and paddock.

-Approached through an attractive front garden, the front door opens, within one of two double height granary walls of glass that flood the interior with natural light, into a sensational open plan, travertine floored reception dining kitchen, which forms the core of the ground floor of the house.
+Approached through an attractive front garden, the front door opens within one of two double height granary windows that flood the interior with natural light, into a sensational open plan reception dining kitchen with travertine flooring, forming the heart of the home.

-The kitchen is fitted with an extensive array of wall and base units, beneath Silestone worktops, which incorporate integrated dishwasher, microwave oven, fridge/freezer and wine fridge appliances, with a electric Rangemaster double oven range.
-A central incorporates a breakfast bar for informal dining, and provides additional storage, with rising plug socks, whilst the central dining area, which has views through both floor to ceiling granary windows of the garden and rear terrace, is perfect for family life and entertaining.
+The kitchen features an extensive range of wall and base units with Silestone worktops, integrated appliances, including dishwasher, microwave, fridge/freezer and wine fridge, and an electric Rangemaster double oven.
+A central island provides additional storage, rising sockets and a breakfast bar, while the dining area enjoys views through the granary windows to the garden and terrace, making it ideal for family life and entertaining.

-A set of glazed double doors open from the dining kitchen into a fabulously proportioned sitting room, which combines exposed brick and stonework walls with a contemporary wood burning stove and views of the garden through a window with working shutters.
-It is at the same time both an impressive reception room and, after the southern light of the bright kitchen, a cosy and more intimate space.
+Glazed internal double doors open into a superbly proportioned sitting room, combining exposed stone and brickwork walls with a contemporary wood burning stove and garden views through a window with working shutters.
+This room balances impressive scale with a warm, more intimate feel.

-An oak and glass staircase ascends from the dining kitchen to a sensational first floor living room landing, beautifully lit by the upper arch of the granary window, from which there are lovely views over the garden and paddock to woodland.
-This is a convivial and versatile contemporary space, which access the two first floor bedroom suites, with a staircase that continues to rise to the second floor.
+An oak and glass staircase rises to a striking first floor landing living room, illuminated by the upper section of the granary window and offering lovely views over the garden and paddock towards woodland.
+This versatile contemporary space serves both first floor bedroom suites, with stairs rising again to the second floor.

-The principal bedroom suite combines a spacious double bedroom, flooded with natural light from two large windows offering the paddock views; a fabulously appointed full-suite en suite bathroom, with separate shower and double sinks and, a fitted dressing room.
+The principal suite incorporates a generous double bedroom with two large windows framing paddock views, an exquisitely appointed en suite bathroom with separate shower and double basins, and a fitted dressing room.

-The house is approached through the front garden, which has been landscape designed to create a private space, combining a formal lawn with flowering borders and a wide stone flagged terrace, with a water feature that provides a background sound of moving water.
-The terrace provides the perfect area for entertaining, formal and informal dining, overlooking the paddock.
+The landscaped front garden combines formal lawned areas with flowering borders and a wide stone flagged terrace with a water feature creating a gentle background sound.
+This terrace is ideal for both formal and informal outdoor dining, overlooking the paddock.

-Honeysuckle Barn’s paddock is directly across the drive from the garden, within which there is additional parking, a kitchen garden and a detached timber barn; an ideal workshop or party barn.
-The paddock measures 0.95 acres, or thereabouts, and is currently managed as a wildflower meadow, with meandering pathways leading around and through the field, complete with a central pond, to a wonderful seating area at the northern boundary.
-The field has been planted with an abundance of fruit trees including, Crab Apple, Wild Cherry, Victoria Plum, Pear and mix of Himalayan and weeping birch and Acers, to provide all year colour, tone and interest.
-It is a marvellous wildlife haven and a fabulous asset for families, and for those who hanker for a pony or a small holding.
+The paddock lies directly across the drive and includes extra parking, a kitchen garden and a detached timber barn—ideal as a workshop or party barn.
+Extending to approximately 0.95 acres, it is currently maintained as a wildflower meadow with meandering pathways, a central pond and a seating area at the northern boundary.
+The field is planted with fruit trees—crab apple, wild cherry, Victoria plum and pear—along with Himalayan and weeping birch and acers, offering year round colour.
+It is a haven for wildlife and a superb asset for families or those seeking space for a pony or smallholding.

 Location

-The village of Ashton lies within beautiful countryside in an elevated position to the east of the River Nene, two miles from the historic market town of Oundle.
+The village of Ashton lies within beautiful countryside in an elevated position to the east of the River Nene, just a mile from the historic market town of Oundle.

 Ashton has a fascinating history.
 It was rebuilt in 1900 by the Rothschild family as a Model Village and the cottages are all generally of Tudor style, thatched and listed.
 This property is one of very few family houses.
 The village is arranged around a large Green, with The Chequered Skipper Public House Restaurant at its core.
 There are plenty of beautiful, peaceful walks around the area.